mbari-org/benchmark_eval/doc/docs/usage.md

 # Usage

-## How to annotate a video in Rectlabel
+## How to Annotate a Video in Rectlabel

-To annotate a video, you need images, labels, and xml folders.
-This step can be done anywhere outside or inside the directory, since we will be exporting the annotated files to benchmark_eval.
+Create a folder called videos inside benchmark_eval.
+Inside videos, create a folder for your video sequence and insert your video file here.
+To annotate a video sequence, you will need an images, labels, and xml folders.

 - Go to File -> Convert video to image frames and put the resulting frames into an img folder.
 - Create an empty xml folder.
 - Go to **tracker_output.ipynb** and set the video sequence, model, and tracker you are using in the **setting variables cell**.
 Run the **defining functions cell**.
 - Run **model + tracker** cell to get yolo labels.
 The model parameters can be adjusted here, i.e. conf, iou, and imgsz.
 If you are using Windows/Linux, change device='mps' to device='cpu' or device='cuda' (GPU).
 Tracker parameters can also be adjusted in the yaml file.
-- In rectlabel, go to export -> import yolo txt files.
+- In Rectlabel, go to export -> import yolo txt files.
 To open your files, select the images folder for the "Images folder" and xml folder for the "Annotations folder".

 Your file structure could look something like this:
 ```
 videos
 │
 └───simple_mid
+|    └───Midwater_simple_V4455_20221130T192123Z_prores.mov
 |    └───images
 |    └───labels
 |    └───xml